 Off the kitchen a wide hallway leads to the main staircase and to a gaming zone/movie room, with a humongous screen, gaming chairs, an X-box and aracade games.
 Across the hall is the games room where you can play table football and air hockey and browse the Hesdin History Wall.
 Doors lead back through to the kitchen and dining area; this is a great house for hide and seek!

 We just love that old-meets-new look here; it's things like the contemporary chandeliers on the landings and hallways that give the house its unique character; white walls and black woodwork throughout keep the background simple, whilst sumptuous furnishings bring colour and sophistication.
 The feels are gentle and relaxing, it's crisp and uncluttered whilst the thick old beams and ornate coving add a certain homeliness.

-At the top of the garden in a separate building there's a games room with a pool table and a big TV.
+At the top of the garden in a separate building there's another games room, with a pool table.
 At the front of Hesdin Hall there's a private field where you can gather for leisurely picnics or a game of rounders.
 This is such a special place to stay, to come and make magical memories.
 Book today!

 Hesdin Hall is within the private 20 acre Hesdin Estate; there are other properties on the estate undergoing renovation for letting with Sleeps12 and whilst work is underway it is likely that you will hear/see evidence of this, though every effort will be made to keep this to a minimum.
 During the week the builders finish at 5pm Mon-Thurs and at 4pm on Fri; there will be no works at weekends unless absolutely necessary.
 The entrance to Hesdin Hall is not used by anyone other than guests staying at the house.